-Service plans
+Service charter 55

-- 4. The head of each institution must establish and maintain a service plan in the prescribed manner and form to- - (a) improve efficiency and quality of, and accountability for, services of the institution to best meet the needs of the recipients of services; and - (b) enhance a culture of ethical conduct and service delivery among its employees.
+4. (1) The head of a national or provincial institution must establish and maintain the prescribed service charter setting out measures to-

+- (a) improve the efficiency and quality of, and accountability for, services to best meet the needs of the recipients of such services; and - (b) foster a culture of service delivery, professionalism and ethical conduct among employees. - (2) The municipal manager of a municipality must include in its integrated development plan, contemplated in section 25, read with section 6, of the Municipal Systems Act, the service charter, referred to in subsection (1), for the municipality and all its municipal government components.